Userbot007/Win10-Script/README.md

 **Q:** For how long are you going to maintain the script?
 **A:** As long as I use Windows 10.

-**Q:** I really like the script.
+Q: I really like the script.
 Can I send a donation?
-**A:** Feel free to send donations via [PayPal](https://www.paypal.me/Disassembler).
+A: Feel free to send donations via [PayPal](https://www.paypal.me/Disassembler).
 Any amount is appreciated, but keep in mind that donations are completely voluntary and I'm not obliged to make any script adjustments in your favor regardless of the donated amount.
 You can also drop me a mail to discuss an alternative way.

 &nbsp;

-## Windows builds overview
+## Windows builds overview (semi-annual release GA stable channel)

 | Version |        Code name        |     Marketing name     | Build |
 | :-----: | ----------------------- | ---------------------- | :---: |